 A Proven Track Record with WI Worker’s Comp Cases

 It is important to hire an attorney who knows Wisconsin workers compensation law.
-Many attorneys advertise themselves as “Wisconsin workers compensation experts,” but few have earned the statewide reputation enjoyed by the attorneys at Hawks Quindel.
+Many Milwaukee and Madison workers compensation attorneys advertise themselves as “Wisconsin workers compensation experts,” but few have earned the statewide reputation enjoyed by the attorneys at Hawks Quindel.
 Our attorneys regularly speak at Wisconsin workers compensation seminars and all are members of the Wisconsin Association of Workers Compensation Attorneys (WAWCA).

 Judges, former clients, and even the attorneys who represent the workers compensation insurance companies refer injured workers to our firm.
 Why?
 Quite simply, we achieve outstanding results for employees across Wisconsin.
 Even considering our experience and reputation, we charge the same fee you will pay attorneys with far less experience – only 20% of what we recover for you, whether your case is big or small.